anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 |----|----|----|
 | isolcpus (Applicable only on Compute Servers) | A set of cores isolated from the host processes.
 Contains vCPUs reserved for Tenants | isolcpus=1-19, 21-39, 41-59, 61-79 |

-_Host configuration for nv Flavor Series_
+_Host configuration for NV Flavor Series_

-The above examples of host networking configurations for the B1 and B4 flavor series are also suitable for the nv flavor series; however, the hypervisor and BIOS settings will be different (see table below) and hence there will be a need for different host profiles.
-Table 4-4 gives examples of three different host profiles; one each for nv, nd and ns flavor series.
+The above examples of host networking configurations for the B1 and B4 flavor series are also suitable for the NV flavor series; however, the hypervisor and BIOS settings will be different (see table below) and hence there will be a need for different host profiles.
+Table 4-4 gives examples of three different host profiles; one each for NV, ND and NS flavor series.

 |  | Configured in | Host profile: hp-nv-a | Host profile: hp-nd-a | Host profile: hp-ns-a |
 |----|----|----|----|----|